kartFr/Auto-Animation-Reuploader/README.md

 # [Latest Release](github.com/kartFr/Auto-Animation-Stealer/releases/latest)

-Roblox animation reuploader using Roblox plugins and python

 ### coded well? perhaps not.
 ### works well? perhaps, can upload 500+ animations in around 15 minutes

+# info

-very bare bones pray when you use it also some animations just fail to upload idk why
+Roblox animation reuploader using Roblox plugins and python very bare bones pray when you use it also some animations just fail to upload idk why